 Peter Wai Chan

-Assistant Professor in Production Management
+Assistant Professor and Chairperson in Production Management

 An entrepreneur, Peter Chan is co-founder of Sunrise Studio Inc., a high-end sample and production factory located in the NYC Garment District, with clients including Calvin Klein Collection 205W39NYC, Helmut Lang and The Row.
 Chan gained extensive production experience with Donna Karan Collection, Halston Signature, and Amsale before he and his partner established the Sunrise Studio in 2004.
 Sunrise Studio Inc., was awarded the prestigious Council of Fashion Designers of America’s (CFDA) Fashion Manufacturing Initiative grants twice in the last five years.
 Prior to joining FIT, Chan taught at Parsons School of Design.
 In addition to teaching at FIT he teaches at Zhejiang Sci-Tech University (ZSTU) in China for the FIT & ZSTU collaboration program.
 He teaches subjects including Apparel and Home Textile Products Manufacturing, Excel for Business, Labor Analysis for Apparel Production, and the operations of Cutting Room Processes.
 Chan holds two Bachelor's degrees from FIT and an MBA and MS from the University of Illinois at Urbana-Champaign.
 Additionally, Chan earned a Master of Professional Studies, MPS, from Cornell University in Industrial Labor Relations, and a Master of Arts from New York University in Business and Workplace Education.
 Currently, Peter is pursuing his doctoral studies in Adult Education at the Teachers College, Columbia University.